Are you wanting to give meaningful gifts this year?

 Give the gift of music!

-Here’s my list of great musical presents, that go beyond the obvious concert tickets, CDs and itunes vouchers.
+Here’s my list of great musical presents, that go beyond the obvious concert tickets and Spotify premium.

 If you have someone in your life who loves making music, these gifts will be appreciated.